kshitijmall/rungekuttatest/README.rst

 ------------

 As expected, the Python code takes the most time to compute the results using the RK4 function.
-Cython is around 30X faster than the python code.
+Cython is around 30X faster than the Python code.
 C++ is the fastest and is around 125X faster than Python and around 4X faster than Cython.

 Documentation
 -------------

-Please see the documentation at `numexpr.readthedocs.io <https://numexpr.readthedocs.io>`_.
+Please see the documentation at `rk4test-docs.readthedocs.io <https://rk4test-docs.readthedocs.io/en/latest/>`_.

 Aknowledgements